An example of logical incoherence: an atheist who makes objective moral judgments.

-- If God does not exist, then objective moral values and duties do not exist.
+This is incoherent (even amusing, in my better moments), since if God does not exist, then objective moral values and duties do not exist.

-On atheism morality is only subjective and non-binding.
+On atheism, morality is subjective and non-binding.
 See, e.g., J.L.
 Mackie, Nietzsche, and Sartre.
 These three "saw the nonexistence of God as morally relevant...
 For these thinkers, atheism didn't mean business as usual when it came to ethics.
 It meant fundamental rethinking of what ethics is all about, because they recognized the long history of a perceived connection between God and morality.
 Thus they stand in contrast to those who think that eliminating God from the moral equation changes little or that including God adds nothing of consequence."
 (In Baggett and Walls, Good God: The Theistic Foundations of Morality)

 "Towards 1880, when the French professors endeavoured to formulate a secular morality, they said something like this: God is a useless and costly hypothesis, so we will do without it.
 However, if we are to have morality, a society and a law-abiding world, it is essential that certain values should be taken seriously; they must have an a priori existence ascribed to them.
 It must be considered obligatory a priori to be honest, not to lie, not to beat one’s wife, to bring up children and so forth; so we are going to do a little work on this subject, which will enable us to show that these values exist all the same, inscribed in an intelligible heaven although, of course, there is no God.
 In other words... nothing will be changed if God does not exist; we shall rediscover the same norms of honesty, progress and humanity, and we shall have disposed of God as an out-of-date hypothesis which will die away quietly of itself.
 The existentialist, on the contrary, finds it extremely embarrassing that God does not exist, for there disappears with Him all possibility of finding values in an intelligible heaven.
 There can no longer be any good a priori, since there is no infinite and perfect consciousness to think it.
 It is nowhere written that “the good” exists, that one must be honest or must not lie, since we are now upon the plane where there are only men."
 (Emphasis mine.)

-This supports premise 1 of Craig's moral argument: If God does not exist, then objective moral values and duties do not exist.
+So: If God does not exist, then objective moral values and duties do not exist.

 (For reading suggestions on metaethical matters see my post "Morality Needs God."